 Getting things square.

-If you don’t own large builders square, you’ll need to square up your timber using a measuring tape.
+Don’t own a large builders square?
+You’ll need to square up your timber using a measuring tape.

 Method 1 – squaring a frame.

 You can easily use mathematics to get something square!
 Pythagorean theorem tells us that in a right angled triangle, A² + B² = C².